Honey

 See this link for some information on how local honey might alleviate hay fever:

-The honey which we get in this area of North East Lancashire - Stonyhurst is in the Forest of Bowland - is from the trees, shrubs, and wild flowers only.
+North East Lancashire - Stonyhurst is in the Forest of Bowland - is from the trees, shrubs, and wild flowers only.
 The bees forage from an apiary close to the River Hodder.

 The quantity of honey is consequently quite limited especially considering the wet climate but the quality never fails to disappoint.